 In August of 2014, the Indianapolis market was purchased by Ray's Trash Service, who now owns and operates the Paper Retriever program.
-In 2019, the Paper Retriever bins collected 715,820 pounds (357 tons) of material in Bartholomew County, averaging over 29 tons a month.
+In 2020, the Paper Retriever bins collected 517,400 pounds (258 tons) of material in Bartholomew County, averaging over 21 tons a month.
 This is down slightly from 35 tons per month in 2018.
 Due to market conditions the vendor is reducing the number of containers in the community.
+At the height of the program approximately 55 bin locations existed in 2008/2009.

-Ray's Paper Bin Locations (29 bins as of 1/20)
+Ray's Paper Bin Locations (29 locations as of 12/20)